Herefordopterus: History of research

-Herefordopterus banksii was first considered a species of Himantopterus (a genus now considered synonymous with Slimonia), H. banksii, by John William Salter in 1856, making it one of the oldest eurypterid species.
+Herefordopterus banksii was first considered a species of Himantopterus (a preoccupied name, now Erettopterus), H. banksii, by John William Salter in 1856, making it one of the oldest eurypterid species.
 The first fossils, discovered in Kington, include the prosoma (head) and fragmentary remains of the nine first segments.
 Salter noted a scale-like sculpturing on its forward margin and related the species to H. lanceolatus (now tentatively placed in the genus Nanahughmilleria).
 He decided to dedicate the specific name banksii to Richard Banks of Kington, who found several well-preserved specimens of Himantopterus and sent them to Salter.
 Three years later, Salter erroneously assigned H. banksii to Pterygotus (Erettopterus) based on bilobed telsons of Erettopterus spatulatus that he misidentified as belonging to H. banksii.
 In turn, the telsons of H. banksii were referred to Stylonurus megalops (now in the genus Hardieopterus).
 It would not be until 1934 when Størmer classified P. (E.) banksii in Hughmilleria.
 H. banksii was described in more detail in 1951 by Kjellesvig-Waering, who agreed that specimens assigned to S. megalops should be assigned to H. banksii.
 However, he was also wrong in assigning a walking leg of Salteropterus abbreviatus to the hughmilleriid species.
 Currently, all descriptions prior to 2006 of H. banksii are considered inadequate or of little use.

 The separation of H. banksii as an independent genus was predicted by Størmer in 1973, when he noticed that the morphology of the type B genital appendage was more similar to that of Parahughmilleria.
 In 2006, O. Erik Tetlie redescribed the species based on the majority of available material.
 The new study helped to redistribute erroneously assigned material, to reinterpret the morphology of H. banksii and to question the basality and phylogenetic position of Hughmilleria with respect to Slimonidae and Pterygotidae.
 Tetlie erected a new genus due to the obvious similarity with Hughmilleria with several derived characteristics shared with the slimonids and pterygotids.
 The name Herefordopterus derives from Herefordshire, where the vast majority of its fossils have been found.
 In addition, the poorly known species Hughmilleria acuminata, previously known only by two telsons, was synonymized with Herefordopterus due to being anteriorly wide.
 However, these telsons had a wider portion than usual than in the rest of the telsons of H. banksii, in addition to being completely flattened, although this may be due to the different degree of compression and preservation.